 Welcome to Kalaupapa National Historical Park!The park was established in 1980 to preserve the memories and experiences of the people forcibly sent here.
 The park's mission is to provide a well-maintained community that ensures the present patient-residents of the Kalaupapa Settlement may live out their lives peacefully and comfortably.
 The park also supports education concerning Hansen's disease (leprosy), a disease shrouded in fear and ignorance for many centuries.
 Hawai'i State law requires all individuals to secure a permit prior to entering Kalaupapa National Historical Park.
-For general visitors, permits were available through a guided tour (click link below).
+For general visitors, permits are available through a guided tour (click link below).
+The DOH permit provides approval to book travel via air to Kalaupapa but does not grant permission to traverse the private property between the Kalae Hwy to the Kalaupapa Pali Trail.
+NPS is working towards securing an arrangement with the property owners.
+Until then, general visitor access is allowed only through the Kalaupapa Airport.

 ![]() Guided Tours